General Education

 - 2

-Math competency can be demonstrated through tests offered by the Assessment Center, or with completion of the Mathematics requirements under GE Area D2 with a grade of "C" or better.
+Math competency can be demonstrated through the completion of the Mathematics requirements under GE Area D2 with a grade of "C" or better.

 - 3